 During our time together, we will look at the habit you chose to examine, learn the neuroscience behind it, explore the anatomy of a habit, and build a framework for change.
 This highly interactive session was designed to stimulate your awareness around three things:

 - How you can start making the shift.

 This “Change for the Better” introductory workshop provides both the principles and tools to offer you a window into creating mindful, lasting behavioral change.
 This is the key to well-being and life satisfaction.

 Who should attend “Change for the Better”?

 Got a habit you’d like to change?
 Perhaps it’s the one that sprang to mind when you read the title of this workshop.
 Does this sound familiar?
 Cutting people off when they’re talking.
 Resisting delegation.
 Forgetting to follow through.
 Volunteering when your plate is full.
 Over-indulging to feel better.
 Neglecting self-care.
 You get the idea.
 Tired of it?
 Come to the workshop.

 Break Habits for Good

-Join us for the TrainingPros webinar Change for the Better on November 19th, 2020 from 11 am – 12 pm EST. As an ICF certified Leadership coach, I look forward to helping you examine what it is you want to change and share what you need to get started on this journey.
+Join us for the TrainingPros webinar Change for the Better on November 19th, 2020, from 11 am – 12 pm EST. As an ICF certified Leadership coach, I look forward to examining what you want to change and share what you need to get started on this journey.